-MATTHEW E. WEBB PROFESSIONAL CIVIL ENGINEER NO. 37385 ENGINEER OF WORK CITY OF RIALTO STATE OF CALIFORNIA i.
-Engineer's Statement
+MATTHEW E. WEBB

-Final approval, confirmation and levy of the annual assessment and all matters in the Engineer's "Report" were made on the \\\\\\ day of \\\\\\, 2025, by adoption of Resolution No. \\\\\\ by City Council.
+PROFESSIONAL CIVIL ENGINEER NO. 37385

-CITY CLERK CITY OF RIALTO STATE OF CALIFORNIA
+ENGINEER OF WORK

-A copy of the Assessment Roll and Engineer's "Report" were filed in the City Clerk's Office on the \\\\\ day of \\\\\, 2025.
+CITY OF RIALTO

-CITY CLERK CITY OF RIALTO STATE OF CALIFORNIA
+STATE OF CALIFORNIA

 i.
+Engineer's Statement - nd levy of the annual assessment and all matters in the Engineer's "Report", 2025, by adoption of Resolution No by City Counc CITY CLERK CITY OF RIALTO STATE OF CALIFORNIA A copy of the Assessment Roll a and Engineer's "Report" were filed in the City Clerk's Office on the c lay of CITY CLERK CITY OF RIALTO STATE OF CALIFORNIA i.
 Engineer's Statement

-WHEREAS, ON January 14, 2025, the City Council of the City of Rialto (the "City"), State of California, under the Act, adopted its Resolution Initiating Proceedings for annexing the territory into LLMD No. 2 and the Levy and Collection of Assessments.
+WHEREAS, on May 27, 2025, the City Council of the City of Rialto (the "City"), State of California, under the Act, adopted its Resolution Initiating Proceedings for annexing the territory into LLMD No. 2 and the Levy and Collection of Assessments.
 The area(s) of the annexation shall be known as: "Annexation Territory" or (the "Annexation").